Nevada Exemptions

 Nevada Homestead Exemption Amount

 According to Nevada Revised Statutes 21.090(1)(l), (m); 115.010; 115.020 – Exemptions from a sale on execution only apply to residential properties or mobile homes whose value does not exceed $605,000.
 Spouses can’t double the exemption and must record a homestead declaration before filing for bankruptcy (115.020).
+For more on this, see our Credit Card Debt page.

 Nevada Motor Vehicle Exemption

 21.090(1)(f) – Equity in a motor vehicle up to $15,000.
 No limit exists for a motor vehicle equipped for a person with a disability.
+Explore our Estate Planning services for more insights.

 Nevada Wildcard Exemption